-Policy Name: SpartanNash Company Insider Trading Policy Document Owner: Ileana McAlary, EVP Chief Legal Officer & Secretary Effective: August 23, 2023 Updated: August 23, 2023 Responsible Executive: Ileana McAlary, EVP Chief Legal Officer & Secretary Editors: Ileana McAlary , EVP Chief Legal Officer & Secretary CONFIDENTIAL: This document is the property of SpartanNash and may not be copied or disclosed to others without authorization from the document owner or responsible executive.
+Policy Name: SpartanNash Company Insider Trading Policy Document Owner: Ileana McAlary, EVP Chief Legal Officer & Secretary Effective: 08/26/2015 Last Updated: 11/20/2024 Responsible Executive: Ileana McAlary, Legal Officer & Seci EVP Chief etary Editors: Ileana McA Secretary lary, EVP Chief Legal Officer &

+CONFIDENTIAL: This document is the property of SpartanNash and may not be copied or disclosed to others without authorization from the document owner or responsible executive.
 Additionally, this policy may not be amended or modified without the approval of the SpartanNash Chief Legal Officer.